bariscicek/webtask-commit-announcer/README.md

 Webtask commit announcer is using Firebase Cloud Messaging platform of Google.

 For that reason you need to have FCM api keys and put them into Webtask.io "secrets".

+Once you setup webtask, you need to get copy of the url, and add this to webhook of the repository you need to track.